AfrianaWardiman19/robot-sumo/README.md

 3. Place the robot in a sumo arena and power it on

 ## 📜 License
-This project is open-source and free to use.
+This project is open-source and free to use, If you have any questions, please contact us at afrianawardiman19@gmail.com

 ### 📸 Robot Preview